 Those who are not enrolled and nevertheless make unauthorised use or have made unauthorised use of education or examination facilities during the course of the academic year shall be liable for damages.
-The level is the amount is based on the institutional tuition fee established by the CvB (Article 15.2).
+The amount is based on the institutional tuition fee established by the Executive Board (Article 15.2).
 After reporting and in case of prosecution, the criminal court may also impose a fine for unauthorized participation in education (Article 15.3).